The Perfect Answer

 The black cat darted past her down the hallway, taking a sharp right.
 Following it, Madeline ended up in the kitchen.

-It was modern and spotless, with rich oak cabinets and stainless steel appliances.
-The hardwood floor further reminded her of her hurting feet, but she bared with it and pressed on.
-She felt a bit intrusive opening the refrigerator to look for something to eat, but she really was starving.
-Besides, whoever was here must have realized she would be famished.
+It was modern and spotless, with lavish oak cabinets and stainless steel appliances.
+The hardwood floor further reminded Madeline of her aching feet, but she bared with it and pressed on.
+It felt a bit intrusive opening the refrigerator to look for something to eat, but she was starving.
+Besides, whoever lived here must realize she would be famished.
 To her surprise, she found the refrigerator just about barren.
-There was a half a dozen eggs, a carton of orange juice, some ham, and a carton of half and half.
+There was a half a dozen eggs, a carton of orange juice, some ham, and a quart of half-and-half.
 Going through the cabinets and drawers, she found those pretty much empty as well.
 Luckily, she found some white dinnerware, a trio of glasses, a skillet, and some flatware.
-She managed to crack a few eggs into the skillet and cooked them along with some of meat she diced up.
+She managed to crack a few eggs into the skillet and cooked them along with some of ham she diced up.

-She was so focused on frying, stirring, and the delicious aroma rising up from the pan, that she didn’t noticed the figure that had sat himself casually on the onyx countertop at the other end of the kitchen.
+She was so focused on frying, stirring, and the delicious aroma rising from the pan, that she didn’t notice the figure that had sat himself down casually atop the onyx countertop at the other end of the kitchen.

 “You cook?
 Nice.”